-As investors remain focused on ESG reporting, SASB standards are increasingly important.
+As investors remain focused on ESG reporting, SASB Standards are increasingly important.
 These standards help companies disclose sustainable information to investors in a manner that allows investors to compare like with like.

 What Are the SASB Standards?

 There are 77 standards to reflect the needs of different industries.
-Rather than name every standard created, let's focus on the commonalities shared by these standards.
+Rather than name every standard created, let's focus on the commonalities.
+There are 26 subtopics under the ESG umbrella that are organized into the following issue categories:

 - Environment